nkrot/android-studies/RSSReader/README.md

 3. DONE.
 If the REFRESH button is pressed within a specified period since the last download (say, 5 min), show data from the DB.
 Otherwise redownload.

 4. DONE.
 Once downloaded, the image should be saved in the cache (getCacheDir()) and retrieved from there on the next query.
-   TODO: build the image file name in the cache on the basis of the complete URL to avoid possible collision if two images have the same filename but different URI.
+   DONE: build the image file name in the cache on the basis of the complete URL to avoid possible collision if two images have the same
+         filename but different URI.
 Use URI.encode
-   [?]
-Unlike the RSSFeed itself, there is no expiry date for images: once they get to the cache, they are always served from there.
+   TODO: Unlike the RSSFeed itself, there is no expiry date for images: once they get to the cache, they are always served from there.

 5. DONE.
 Refactor RSSCache: move DB into helper (let RSSCache associate various sources)